 Has the photographer had training in the art of Wedding Photography?
 I've received training from The Guild of Photographers - the photographers trade body with over 2,000 members with access to professional training, not just in Wedding Photography.

-Are they fully insured with Public Liability and Professional Indemnity Insurance?
-I am plus any second photographer I use will either have their own insurance or be covered under mine as I also have Employer Liability cover.
+Do they have Public Liability and Professional Indemnity Insurance?
+I have, plus any second photographer I use will either have their own insurance or be covered under mine as I also have Employer Liability cover.

 Are they a member of a recognised Professional body such as the Guild, SWPP (Society of Wedding and Portrait Photographers) or MPA?
 (Master Photographer's Association.)